Chair: Helen Lewis, Independent Specialist Nurse and Advisory Board Member, Nursing in Practice

 Helen has been a member of the Nursing in Practice Advisory Board since 2006.
 As well as being a qualified midwife, she has a long history of community based nursing since qualifying in 2003 from the University of Glamorgan.
 Gaining experience within the General Practice setting since 2005 and successfully completing her BSc in Community Studies in 2007, Helen became self-employed in 2009.

-Chair: Rhiannon Jones, Executive Director of Community, Mental Health and Therapies, Powys Teaching Health Board
+Chair: Rhiannon Jones, Director of Nursing, Powys Teaching Health Board

 Rhiannon is the executive director of nursing and midwifery which is a key statutory role with responsibility for high level clinical leadership, management, direction and professional advice to the Board.
 She is also the professional accountable officer for nurses and midwives and the designated executive lead for patient experience, quality and safety, children, safeguarding, carers, dementia, and clinical education.